No matter how happy you are with your job, we're willing to bet that you have no love for your annual performance review.

 Find Out What to Expect

 New to the company or in a new department?
-Download or dust off the employee manual.
+Download the employee manual.
 Skimming through the company values can give you an idea of what’s important to your employer and what overall points you need to make to get ahead.

 The employee manual could also hold insight into what your workplace’s review process looks like, since every company does it a little differently.
 If not, ask your supervisor or an HR rep what to expect.
 “That would demonstrate maturity, commitment and respect for time of all parties involved,” Cooper says.

-Talk to your coworkers for the inside scoop, too.
+Talk to your coworkers, too.
 They can clue you in on how seriously your manager takes reviews and what you need to do to show you’re rocking your position.

 Treat It Like a Job Interview